vshakitskiy/wskiy.de/writing/Making my own web server.md

 }
 ```

-In Erlang, when data arrives on a TCP socket, the runtime sends a message to a controlling process in a format like `{tcp, Socket, Data}`.
-The `process.select_record` helps us intercept these messages.
+In *Erlang*, when data arrives on a *TCP* socket, the runtime sends a message to a controlling process in a format like `{tcp, Socket, Data}`.
+The [`process.select_record`](https://hexdocs.pm/gleam_erlang/gleam/erlang/process.html#select_record) function helps us intercept these messages.

-With the selector in place, I created an actor to manage each connection:
+With the selector in place, I created an *actor* to manage each connection:

 ```gleam
 pub fn start(